 Bose makes some of the best noise-cancelling headphones in the business and has recently launched a new pair, the QuietComfort 45 (pictured above).
-So how do these new wireless noise-cancellers compare to the existing flagship Bose 700 model?
-Read on as we put Bose against Bose...
+So how do these new wireless noise-cancelling cans compare to the existing flagship Bose 700 model?
+Read on as we pit Bose against Bose...

 The Bose Noise Cancelling Headphones 700, as they are officially (and long-windedly) named, arrived in 2019 as deviations from the company's long line of QuietComfort models.
 The premium wireless noise-cancelling headphones impressed us with their luxurious design, comfortable fit and advanced, best-in-class active noise-cancelling technology.

-In August 2021, Bose announced the QuietComfort 45, the long-awaited successors to the 2018-released QuietComfort 35 II, to sit alongside the Bose 700.
-The new over-ears promise 24-hour battery life and better noise-cancelling than their predecessors.
+In September 2021, Bose released the Bose QuietComfort 45, the long-awaited successors to the 2018-released QuietComfort 35 II, (which are based on the original 2016 Bose QuietComfort 35) to sit alongside the Bose 700.
+The new over-ears boast 24-hour battery life and better noise-cancelling than their predecessors.

 - The best Bose headphones you can buy